WinVector/data_algebra/Examples/LogisticExample/ScoringExample.md

         rename_columns({'diagnosis': 'surveyCategory'})
 ```

-We are deliberately writing a longer pipeline of simple steps, so we can use the same pipeline locally with Pandas, at (potentially) scale with dask, and (potentially) great scale with PostgreSQL or Apache Spark.
+We are deliberately writing a longer pipeline of simple steps, so we can use the same pipeline locally with Pandas, at (potentially) scale with `dask`, and (potentially) great scale with `PostgreSQL` or Apache `Spark`.
 A more concise variation of this pipeline can be found in the R example [here](https://github.com/WinVector/rquery).

+The intent is: the user can build up very sophisticated processing pipelines using a small number of primitive steps.
+The pipelines tend to be long, but can still be very efficient- as they are well suited for use with `Pandas` and with `SQL` query optimizers.
+Most of the heavy lifting is performed by the  very powerful "window functions" (triggered by use of `partition_by` and `order_by`) available on the `extend()` step.
+Multiple statements can be combined into extend steps, but only when they have the same window-structure, and don't create and use the same value name in the same statement (except for replacement, which is shown in this example).
+Many conditions are checked and enforced during pipeline construction, making debugging very easy.

 For a more Pythonic way of writing the same pipeline we can show how the code would have been formatted by [`black`](https://github.com/psf/black).

 ```python